FIRST-Tech-Challenge/FtcRobotController/README.md

 Known issues:
 * Camera Stream
-    * The Vuforia camera stream inherits the issues present in the phone preview (namely [ftc_app issue #574](https://github.com/ftctechnh/ftc_app/issues/574)).
-This problem does not affect the TFOD camera stream even though it receives frames from Vuforia.
+    * The Vuforia myCamera stream inherits the issues present in the phone preview (namely [ftc_app issue #574](https://github.com/ftctechnh/ftc_app/issues/574)).
+This problem does not affect the TFOD myCamera stream even though it receives frames from Vuforia.
     * The orientation of the stream frames may not always match the phone preview.
 For now, these frames may be rotated manually via a custom `CameraStreamSource` if desired.
 * OnBotJava
     * Browser back button may not always work correctly